NobleBumblebee/NobleBumblebee/README.md

 - 👋 Hi, I’m @NobleBumblebee
 - 👀 Interested in Computer Vision in robotics and medical imaging, ML and AI solutions.
 - 🌱 I’m currently mastering Tensorflow and PyTorch.
-- 💞️ Have many interesting ideas in mind.
-Making them come true.
-- 📫 To reach me write in [LinkedIn](https://www.linkedin.com/in/shamil-gemuev/)

 <!---
 NobleBumblebee/NobleBumblebee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.